-2.4 Building the Gnometris project from Eclipse
+2.3 Building the gnometris project from Eclipse

-Gnometris is an ARM Linux application that you can run and debug on your target.
-The supplied project contains prebuilt image binaries for the Gnometris application.
+gnometris is an ARM Linux application that you can run and debug on your target.
+The supplied project contains prebuilt image binaries.
 Use these instructions to rebuild the project.

-- 1. Download the optional package containing the example Linux distribution project and the compatible headers and libraries from the ARM website. - 2.
-Import both the gnometris and distribution example projects from the relevant ZIP archive files into Eclipse. - 3.
+- 1. Using the cheat sheet called Automatically Import the DS-5 Example Projects into the Current Workspace, import the ARMv7 Linux application examples into your workspace.
+These include the gnometris example. - 2.
+Following the instructions in the cheat sheet, download and install the DS-5 Linux example distribution into your workspace. - 3.
 Select the gnometris project in the Project Explorer view. - 4.
 Select Build Project from the Project menu.

-The Gnometris example contains a Makefile to build the project.
+The gnometris example contains a Makefile to build the project.
 The Makefile provides the usual make rules: clean, all, and rebuild.

-When you build the Gnometris project, it produces the following applications:
+When you build the gnometris project, it produces the following applications: